Komaru-cats/BACAP-Enhanced-Discoveries/README.md

 ## Bugs or Imporovements

-If you find any bugs, typos or other inaccuracies, write an [Issue](https://github.com/Komaru-cats/BACAP-Enhanced-Discoveries/issues)
+If you have any questions, bugs, suggestions you can [create an issue on github](https://github.com/Komaru-cats/Vanilla_Fireflies/issues) or [join our discord server](https://discord.gg/j9VKsyXPhz)

 # Credits